unswexplains/unswexplains.github.io/bf2875532a80/content.md

 # Mark and grade

 Here's what we get when we map the mark variable to the horizontal position of a point, and the grade variable to the vertical position.
-In this case there is a definite relationship between the variables, because grade is defined in terms of mark.
+In this case there's a perfect relationship between the variables, because grade is defined in terms of mark.
 Here's the definition: PS = 50-64, CR = 65-74, DN = 75-84, HD = 85-100.
 This visualisation actually highlights an error in the data - can you spot it?

 <div id="markGrade"></div>
 <script>